Courtland Sutton Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Courtland Sutton Player Prop Bets for NFL Week 7 - Denver vs. Cleveland

-There will be player prop bets available for Courtland Sutton ahead of Thursday's NFL action at 8:20 PM ET live on FOX.
-Sutton and the Denver Broncos (3-3) hit the field against the Cleveland Browns (3-3) in Week 7 at FirstEnergy Stadium.
+In advance of Thursday's game, here are the key stats and trends you need to know about Courtland Sutton and his player prop bet options.
+He'll take the field starting at 8:20 PM ET on FOX.
+Sutton and the Denver Broncos (3-3) take the field against the Cleveland Browns (3-3) in Week 7 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.